Montreal Community Theatre: Auditorium

 A narrow hallway extends the width of the building between the foyer and auditorium which provides access to the auditorium and also the emergency exit on the northern side of the building.
 A glass case stands in the hall which contains moveable items relating to the operation of the theatre.

 The auditorium floor is of timber and the aisles are covered with carpet reflecting the colour and design of the original linoleum floor covering.
-The dress circle is canterlevered with loge boxes stepped towards the stage along both sides of the theatre.
+The dress circle is cantilevered with loge boxes stepped towards the stage along both sides of the theatre.
 They are now used to accommodate lights and sound system.

 The roof is vaulted with a geometric design of sunken panels which give both an unimpeded view of the stage from all positions in the theatre and provide an impressive and pleasing design finish to the space.
 A pressed metal cornice of egg and dart pattern along the top of the northern and southern walls of the theatre.
 While most of the seats in the theatre have been replaced, a number of the original blue leather and velvet seats remain in situ including a couple of the "love seats".
 Each row of original seating ends with a wrought iron support.

 At the rear of the dress circle are the projection box, work room and store room.
 None of the original projectors remain but there is one Cumming and Wilson projector similar to that originally used at the theatre.